Politics in Cardiff: Senedd

 The Senedd (Welsh Parliament; Senedd Cymru; formerly known as the National Assembly for Wales) has been based in Cardiff Bay since its formation in 1999.
 The building which is now known as the Senedd building was opened on 1 March 2006, by the Queen.
 The executive and civil servants of the Welsh Government are based in Cardiff's Cathays Park while the Members of the Senedd, the Senedd Parliamentary Service and Ministerial support staff are based in Cardiff Bay.
-Cardiff elects four constituency Members of the Senedd (MSs) to the Welsh Parliament, with the individual constituencies for the Welsh Parliament being the same as for the UK Parliament.
-All of the city's residents have an extra vote for the South Wales Central region which increases proportionality to the Welsh Parliament.
-The most recent Welsh Parliament elections were held on 3 May 2016.

-As with the United Kingdom Parliament, Cardiff is split into four constituencies:
+Between 1999 and 2026 Cardiff elected four constituency Assembly Members(AMs)/Members of the Senedd (MSs) to the Welsh Parliament, with the individual constituencies for the Welsh Parliament being the same as for the UK Parliament, namely Cardiff Central, Cardiff North, Cardiff South and Penarth and Cardiff West.
+All of the city's residents have an extra vote for the South Wales Central region which increased proportionality to the Senedd.